BC Doctors of Optometry Mediation Protocol

 - Criminal issues

 These are handled by the College of Optometrists of British Columbia.
-You can contact them at:
+Please see below for the College’s contact information.

 Once a resolution (whether satisfactory to both parties or not) is finalized, the mediator prepares a summary of the mediation case, and a resolution letter to be sent to the complainant.